jayden-tran1/Sensing_IoT_Project/README.md

 **Actuation:**
 * `actuation_message.R` : Script that sends Whatsapp messages (that will be used in the web app code)
-* `web_app_test.R` : Script for a Shiny web app to monitor, analyse, and forecast humidity in the tortoise enclosure using DHT22 and OpenWeather API data, with real-time notifications and visualizsations.
+* `web_app.R` : Script for a Shiny web app to monitor, analyse, and forecast humidity in the tortoise enclosure using DHT22 and OpenWeather API data, with real-time notifications and visualizsations.
 Contains reactive polling and automatic WhatsApp messages if forecasted humidity will drop below 40%

 #### the project was powered by ThingSpeak and ShinyApps.IO